Tabbouleh

 Before you start

-Parsley and mint must be bone-dry before the knife touches them.
-Wash them, spin them dry, and leave them wrapped in paper towels in the fridge overnight to eliminate the biggest weeknight hurdle.
+The parsley and mint must be completely bone-dry before the knife touches them.
+Wash them ahead of time, spin them dry in a salad spinner, and leave them wrapped in paper towels in the fridge.

 Ingredients